Skip to main content

 How to correct incorrectly processed transactions in Unleashed

-Written by Heather Worthington
+Written by "Support agent"

 In Unleashed, once a transaction is completed, it cannot be reversed or undone.
 This permanent record-keeping system ensures the integrity and reliability of your audit logs, which may span several years.
 While this might seem restrictive when mistakes occur, this design protects your financial data from accidental changes that could compromise your accounting accuracy.